Fronius Solar Inverter Review Australia - Updated April 2022

 There are various models from 3kW to 6kW, but in Perth, 5kW will be the top seller by far.

-The 5kW model sells for $3,355 which is $1,175 more than the regular 'Primo 5kW' and double the price of its most serious competitor.
+The 5kW model sells for $3,355 which is $1,175 more than the regular 'Primo 5kW' and almost double the price of its most serious 'hybrid' competitor, Huawei.

 The Symo GEN24Plus